R Adams Cowley: Personal life

-He was born in Layton, Utah on July 25, 1917.
-Cowley was the son of a pharmacist William Wallace Cowley, his family's first college-educated member, who was the founder of Kowley Drugs, a drugstore on Main Street in Layton, Utah.
+Cowley was born in Layton, Utah, on July 25, 1917.
+He was the son of pharmacist William Wallace Cowley, his family's first college-educated member, who was the founder of Kowley Drugs, a drugstore on Main Street in Layton.
 Cowley's mother, Alta Louise Adams, was a self-taught painter and mother of five boys.
-Cowley was from the country, where he enjoyed riding horses and farming.
+Cowley was from the country, where he enjoyed riding horses, raising cows and farming.

 Cowley quit medical school at the University of Maryland because of homesickness for family and country life.
-Upon hearing this, the Dean of the Medical School raced to the bus station, found young Cowley, and offered to let him live in his home if Cowley returned to his studies.
+Upon hearing this, the medical school dean raced to the bus station, found young Cowley, and offered to let him live in his home if Cowley returned to his studies.

-Cowley was married to Roberta Cowley, a speech-and-language pathologist from the University of Virginia.
-Cowley had a son, R Adams Cowley II, who was born three weeks prior to his own death, and a daughter, Kay Cowley Pace, a teacher, from a prior marriage.
-Cowley's son R Adams Cowley II, an Eagle Scout, graduated from the Gilman School in Baltimore, Maryland, Vanderbilt University; Georgetown University, MS, Georgetown School of Medicine, 2020.
+Cowley was married to Roberta Cowley, a speech–language pathologist from the University of Virginia who worked with him at Shock Trauma.
+Cowley had a son, R Adams Cowley II, who was born three weeks prior to his own death, and a daughter, Kay Cowley Pace, from a prior marriage that ended in a 1960 divorce.

-An amateur oil painter, Cowley donated one of his finest paintings, "Winterscape," during the first Shock Trauma Gala.
+An amateur oil painter, Cowley donated one of his finest paintings, Winterscape, to raise funds for the first Shock Trauma Gala.

 Spencer Adams, Cowley's uncle, played professional baseball with the New York Yankees.

-Cowley was passionate about classical music, his favorite composer being Mozart.
+He was a licensed pilot and enjoyed making many plastic helicopters while thinking of ways to get severely injured patients to him within his "Golden Hour" he discovered doing research at UMAB in the fifties.
+Cowley defined his Golden Hour as a momentary pause before death.

-Though he could have afforded a large house from his earnings as a doctor, Cowley lived in an efficient apartment covered with books, some of which he even kept inside its stove.

-Cowley worked 16-hour days, seven days a week, to bring his vision of creating trauma medicine to fruition, and sometimes, he would even sleep on hospital x-ray tables.
-One Christmas, University of Maryland carpenters, presented Cowley with an 8-foot orange handmade bench so he would stop that practice.
+Though he could have afforded a home from his earnings as a doctor, Cowley lived in a modest efficiency apartment minutes from his hospital.
+Cowley worked sixteen-hour days, seven days a week, to bring his vision of creating trauma medicine to fruition; sometimes he even slept on hospital x-ray tables.
+One Christmas, University of Maryland carpenters presented Cowley with an eight-foot orange handmade bench so he would stop that practice.
 Cowley joked that he missed seven sabbaticals.
-He refused to take vacations for almost 50 years so that his staff could be home with their families on holidays.
+He refused to take vacations from 1944 until his passing in 1991.

+Cowley loved his nurses.
+He regularly paid out of pocket for lunches, dinners and bonuses to thank them for their passion and support.

 After Cowley's death, his personal and professional papers, awards, and memorabilia were requested by and donated to the University of Utah Marriott Library, where he was named one of "Utah's Heroes."
 He was a member of the Church of Jesus Christ of Latter-day Saints.

-Cowley died suddenly at home on October 27, 1991.
-He is buried in Arlington National Cemetery.
+Cowley died suddenly on October 27, 1991 holding his 3 week old son.
+He is buried in the old section of Arlington National Cemetery.